Ledragon/pi-vision-histogram/symbol-creation-guide.md

   ];
 }
 ```
 This class is similar to the Angular `NgModule`, but contains the metadata specific to PI Vision symbols.
-Naming the `ExtNgPluginLibrary`  derived class as `"PluginLibrary"` is required as the PI Vision application expects the plug-in library to export class with this name.
+Naming the `NgLibrary`  derived class as `"ExtensionLibrary"` is required as the PI Vision application expects the extension library to export class with this name.

 `module` and `moduleFactory` must be set to the Angular module type declared above and its "factory" object which is created when the library is built.
 It was imported with this line: `import { LibModuleNgFactory } from './aot/module.ngfactory'`

 Last, but not least, is the `symbols` array .
-Each symbol in the library must be declared by creating a `ExtSymbolType` object (normally using the inline object syntax).
+Each symbol in the library must be declared by creating a `SymbolType` object (normally using the inline object syntax).
 This object lets PI Vision know that this symbol exists, what to call it, which component to create, what configuration properties does the symbol require, how to query for PI data, and how it interacts with the rest of the application.

 At the very least, each symbol needs a unique `name` (unique within this library).
 It is recommended this name contain only standard lowercase english characters, numbers, and dashed. `much-like-this`.